gofynd/fdk-client-python/documentation/platform/CONTENT.md

-Remove a specific landing page.
+Use this API to delete an existing landing page.

 *Returned Response:*